N4th4/NuxKits/README.md

 ------------

 * First, you need the Permissions plugin ([here](http://forums.bukkit.org/threads/admn-info-permissions-v2-0-revolutionizing-the-group-system.1403/)).
-* Download the latest jar [here](https://github.com/N4th4/NuxKits/downloads), copy it in your plugin directory and rename it to "NuxKits.jar"
+* Download the latest jar [here](https://github.com/N4th4/NuxKits/downloads).
-* Copy the downloaded jar file into the plugins folder and rename it to "NuxKits.jar"
+* Copy the downloaded jar file into the plugins folder and rename it to "NuxKits.jar".

 Configuration
 -------------